 - a portion of the Provincial Nominee Program.

 Find out more about the Express Entry system.

-Later in 2015, Job Bank will introduce a matching function to connect eligible employers with Express Entry candidates.
-This will help you find qualified Francophone or bilingual candidates.
+Job Bank has introduced a matching function to connect eligible employers with Express Entry candidates.
+This will help you find qualified French-speaking or bilingual candidates.

 - Date Modified: